syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Data-Binding.md

 N> DataGrid creates different types of views derived from `ICollectionViewAdv` interface based on `ItemsSource`.

-The following property is associated with `View`.
+The following property is associated with `View`

+I> `View` related properties are use only afetr creating `SfDataGrid` view.

 ### LiveDataUpdateMode